mahaaoo/react-native-maui/README.md

 # react-native-maui

+React Native UI Library

-React Native components implemented by `react-native-reanimated v2` and `react-native-gesture-handler v2`
+Component animations are implemented by `react-native-reanimated` and `react-native-gesture-handler`

-Support iOS & Android
+All files are 100% typescript,and Support iOS & Android

 ## Preview
 ### iOS